Closing costs you should expect

 There are certain basic fees related to closing the sale of a house.
-These costs are commonly divided between the buyer and seller, as noted in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Florida to help guide you through your deal.
+These costs are usually split between the buyer and seller, as noted in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through your process.

 • Points (optional)